temperlang/prismora/src/oklab.temper.md

 Does this work for any Lab to LCH, whether Ok or otherwise?

-Meanwhile, these functions considre the first 3 columns of the input and panic on fewer than 3 columns.
+Meanwhile, these functions consider the first 3 columns of the input and panic on fewer than 3 columns.

     export let labToLch(lab: Matrix): Matrix {